CBSF Grant Reporting Guide

 Create new activity records with verifiable implementation data

 Need to add new activity records to your pact?
-From within your pact you can either create new records or link existing records from your portfolio.
+You can either create new records in your pact or link existing records from your portfolio.

 Each activity record may include the following information: